-Alpha: A prospective Ranger who has passed training but has not yet walked an Alpha shift.
+Alpha: A Prospective Ranger who has passed training and is not on the waitlist.

 Art car: A highly decorated car, truck, or bus.
 Also, mutant vehicle (q.v.).

 Art of Rangering: The set of mental awareness & behavioral skills that enable one to function as a Black Rock Ranger.